Credit 101

 Who provides credit monitoring?

-There are several types of companies that offer credit monitoring services, although the costs and services vary from company to company.
+Several types of companies offer credit monitoring services, although the costs and services vary from company to company.

 • Personal finance apps: Many budgeting apps and personal finance websites offer credit monitoring services.

-• Credit repair firms: A firm that works to repair your credit may also keep an eye on your credit.
+• Credit repair firms: A firm that works to repair your credit may also monitor your credit.

 • Credit bureaus: The three major credit bureaus (Experian®, Equifax® and TransUnion®) offer credit monitoring packages.